ryan-mars/stochastic/website/docs/event-storming/why-event-storming.md

 > 💡 Event Storming reexamines existing processes in depth.
 Business and technical experts work together through various scenarios, exploring value and motivation.
 They examine multiple options and make a deliberate choice based on ROI.

-This deep examination of the process and trade-offs between various options builds a level of expertise and confidence that is rare in software development.
+This deep examination of the process and trade-offs between various options results in a better process and system.
+It also builds a level of understanding and confidence that is rare in software development teams.

 ### Event Storming changes people and how they think about work

-Most development teams never meet with the users of their software.
-They create a notion of what the customer wants and why they want it from second hand clues.
+Most development teams in large organizations never meet the users of their software.
+They create a notion of what the user wants and why from second hand clues.

 The users rarely get to deeply examine and reimagine how their work is done.
-They never even think of the possibility that software could change to better meet their needs.
+They rarely even think of the possibility that software could change to better meet their needs.
 At least not outside of a passing fantasy.

 When users and developers attend Event Storming, the experience is novel and refreshing.
-They come to understand the challenges faced by peers in other parts of the organization.
-Together, they form an end-to-end understanding of the business and represent it visually.
+Developers and users come to understand the challenges faced by peers in other parts of the organization.
+Together, they create an end-to-end understanding of the business and represent it visually.

-They experience a camaraderie built from learning together with peers across the organization.
+This experience of learning together buids a camaraderie with peers across the organization.

 > 💡 Many gain fresh perspectives and ideas about their work.
 For the first time, some see a path to solving entrenched, difficult problems.
 Many learn how their work contributes to something larger and more meaningful.

 People remember these experiences and appreciate those that make them happen.
-They believe in and support the work that follows.
+Everyone involved believes in and supports the work that follows.